-- Sir Geoffrey Bindman.
-Chairman of the British Institute of Human Rights.
-Bindman is also a Professor of Law at University College London.
-He has practiced law for over forty years.
-He has participated as a jurist on multiple international human rights missions around the world, including in Israel, Palestine, and South Africa.
+- Sir Geoffrey Bindmanchairman of the British Institute of Human Rights.
+Bindman is also a professor of law at University College London.
+He has practiced law for over 40 years.
+He has participated as a jurist on multiple international human rights missions around the world, including in Israel, Palestine and South Africa.

 IJV criticizes Britain’s well-known pro-Israeli Board of Deputies of British Jews for claiming to represent all Jews.
 The IJV declaration states that “those who claim to speak on behalf of Jews in Britain and other countries consistently put support for the policies of an occupying power above the human rights of an occupied people.”
 Reclaiming what they call the Jewish tradition of “support for universal freedoms, human rights and social justice,” members urge other Jews to express their views about Israeli policies without fear of being labeled anti-Semitic, self-hating, or disloyal.

 AMY GOODMAN: Joining us now from a studio in London are two founding members of Independent Jewish Voices: Sir Geoffrey Bindman is a human rights jurist and chair of the British Institute of Human Rights; Professor Susie Orbach is a writer and psychotherapist in London, well-known for her groundbreaking book, Fat is a Feminist Issue.
 We welcome you both to Democracy Now!